mitsuba-renderer/mitsuba3/docs/src/key_topics/animation.rst

 via ``<ref>``.
 See the :ref:`XML scene format description <sec-file-format>` for details on references.

-Keyframe times must be distinct.
+An animation requires at least two keyframes with distinct times.
+Use a plain ``<transform>`` for static objects.
 Animations must be free of shear, which the interpolated representation cannot express.
-Single-frame animations do not count as animations and are exempt from this limitation.

 What can be animated
 --------------------